 Inter city commute options on Europe trip

 Apart from flying to and from Europe, next you also think about commuting from one city to another.
 We have not heard of anyone who would fly for hours to reach Europe and be confined to just one city 🙂 So, chances are high that you will be commuting between cities.
 And to commute between cities on your Europe trip, you will have multiple options.
 Hiring a car, booking a bus ticket, or taking a train ride are the most common of those options.
 You need to figure out which one best suites your requirements.
 Our personal recommendation would definitely be trains.
 Since they are so economical, convenient and have such a great network in Europe.
 Even we , on our Europe trip, mostly commuted by train from one city to another.
-You can also take the Euro rail pass in case you are going to be mostly in one or a few countries and are going to travel through them extensively.
+You can also take the Eurail pass in case you are going to be mostly in one or a few countries and are going to travel through them extensively.
 What’s more , most of the train journeys are very scenic.
+Then for longer journeys you can opt for some exciting European night trains.

 Commute options on Europe trip inside the city/town